toby63/shiftfs-dkms/README.md

 There are different versions of shiftfs.c for different kernel versions, so I cover a few of them:

-Note: I only test the most recent branch regularly, all others are not regularly tested.

 | Branch/Version: | For Kernel(version): | Further Notes: |
 | --- | --- | --- |
 | - | 6.3.x | I did not set up a branch yet, but you can try to replace the shiftfs.c file from k6.1 with [this one](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/mantic/tree/fs/shiftfs.c?h=master-next&id=94b75e19475892372aca91a67f71f51121e6f714).
 You also need to adjust **dkms.conf**. |